How to Generate Subtitles with Accurate Timestamps

 Viewer Experience

-Even for viewers who can hear, poorly synced captions are distracting and reduce engagement.
-Studies show that 80% of viewers are more likely to watch a video to completion if it has accurate captions.
+Even for hearing viewers, off-sync captions are distracting.
+Studies show 80% of viewers are more likely to finish a video with accurate captions.

 SEO and Discoverability

-Search engines index subtitle files, making your video content searchable.
-Accurately timestamped subtitles improve SEO because search engines can understand when specific topics are discussed in the video.
+Search engines index subtitle files.
+Accurate timestamps help SEO because engines can tell when specific topics come up in the video.

 Multi-Language Distribution

-If you translate your subtitles into other languages, timestamp accuracy becomes even more critical.
-A single master timestamp file can be translated into dozens of languages without re-syncing, but only if the original timestamps are precise.
+When you translate, accurate timestamps matter even more.
+One master timestamp file translates into dozens of languages without re-syncing, but only if the originals are precise.

 Professional Credibility

-Accurate subtitles signal quality and professionalism.
-Platforms like YouTube, LinkedIn, Vimeo, and TikTok prioritize content with high-quality captions in their algorithms.
+Accurate subtitles signal quality.
+YouTube, LinkedIn, Vimeo, and TikTok all favor well-captioned content algorithmically.

 How Accurate Should Timestamps Be?

-Industry standards define timestamp accuracy at different levels:
+Industry standards spell out accuracy at different levels:

 StandardAccuracyUse Case